Byron Pickett: Port Adelaide (2003–2005)

-Melbourne Demons (2006–2007)
+Melbourne (2006–2007)

 At the end of 2005, Pickett was involved in a trade that saw him play at the Melbourne Football Club from 2006 onwards, and he has vowed not to alter his style of play.
-He wore No 33, previously worn by former aboriginal player Jeff Farmer.
+He wore No 33, previously worn by former Aboriginal player Jeff Farmer.

-In a round 7, 2006 clash with Fremantle at the MCG, Pickett sent Ryan Crowley to hospital with a broken cheekbone.
+In a Round 7, 2006, clash with Fremantle at the MCG, Pickett sent Ryan Crowley to hospital with a broken cheekbone.

 Pickett suffered successive hamstring injuries in 2006 which sidelined him for several games.

-2007 began slowly for Pickett, not selected in the initial rounds due to poor pre-season match fitness.
-However he returned in Round 4.
-In April he laid a heavy tackle on Tadhg Kennelly which tore Kenelly's anterior cruciate ligament.
+2007 began slowly for Pickett, not selected in the initial rounds due to poor pre-season match fitness; however, he returned in Round 4.
+In April, he laid a heavy tackle on Tadhg Kennelly which tore Kenelly's anterior cruciate ligament.
 On 5 May 2007, Pickett laid a strong tackle on Port Adelaide's Kane Cornes, which left him concussed and taken from the ground on a stretcher.

-After round 6 in 2007, the Demons suspended Pickett to a minimum of four weeks at the Sandringham Football Club for the official reason of failing to attend a game.
+After Round 6 in 2007, the Demons suspended Pickett to a minimum of four weeks at the Sandringham Football Club for the official reason of failing to attend a game.
 Unofficially, there were club concerns surrounding Pickett's weight and pre-season work ethic and him turning up to training under the influence of alcohol.

-Despite drawing criticism late in his career for being increasingly overweight and slow, however he maintained an impact in matches, continuing to score goals and make game turning plays.
+Despite drawing criticism late in his career for being increasingly overweight and slow, he maintained an impact in matches, continuing to score goals and make game-turning plays.

 Byron Pickett announced his last game of football on Sunday 2 September, in the match against Carlton, retiring along with Demons teammates Clint Bizzell and Nathan Brown.
 He kicked a goal in his final game against the Blues.